NYPL/nypl-dgx-react-header/README.md

 "@nypl/dgx-header-component": "git+https://git@github.com/NYPL/dgx-header-component#name-of-feature-branch",
 ```

 Make sure that `name-of-feature-branch` is pushed to Github and public in order for Travis and AWS to pick it up.
-This repo for the Header app should have it's own feature branch with this updated header component feature branch change.
+This repo for the Header app should have its own feature branch with this updated header component feature branch change.
 Then a developer can manually deploy to `development` or `qa` for testing.